Mid-Twentieth Century Women Crime Writers

 Dorothy B. Hughes

 I first read Dorothy B. Hughes’s Ride the Pink Horse (1946) years ago after having found it at San Francisco’s City Lights Bookstore.
 The plot involves three men: (1) Sailor, a crook from Chicago; (2) Sen, a senator and Sailor’s former boss; and (3) Mac, a police officer on the hunt for both men after Sen apparently murders his wealthy wife.
-The three characters meet in a New Mexican desert town during Fiesta, and much tension flows from their relationships, especially since Sailor and Mac come from the same Chicago neighborhood, although each has followed different life paths.
-Mac’s certain that Sailor can help him to nail Sen. Character-driven crime fiction can’t get any better, I’d thought.
+The three characters meet in a New Mexican desert town during Fiesta, and tension ensues, because although Sailor and Mac come from the same Chicago neighborhood, each has followed a different lifestyle.
+Mac’s certain that Sailor can help him nail Sen. Character-driven crime fiction can’t get any better, I’d thought.
 Then last month, I re-encountered Hughes through her even greater novel, In a Lonely Place (1947).
 I still get breathless when I think about it.

 Megan Abbott agrees with me:

 Hughes is more than a match for Cain, Goodis, and company.
 Both Ride a Pink Horse and In a Lonely Place made it to the silver screen.
 Hughes herself netted many awards, and I’m looking forward to reading The Blackbirder (1943) and her final effort, The Expendable Man (1963).
-Several others by her are available through e-formats, but I’m an old-school print reader.
+Several other novels are available through e-formats, but I’m an old-school print reader.

 Vera Caspary

 I can’t fathom why Caspary has all but vanished from literary view until relatively recently.
 What an interesting life she led.
 At one point, after having earned $2,000 from Paramount for a forty-page script, she moved to Hollywood and joined the Communist Party.
-She never took to it, however, but did manage in 1939 to visit Russia before returning home to attempt quitting that organization.
+She never took to it, however, but did manage to visit Russia in 1939 before returning home to quit that organization.
 This boldness went into her novels, particularly Laura (1941), the murder story later transformed into the silver-screen legend starring Gene Tierney and Clifton Webb.
-To this day, Laura the film features prominently on “best of film noir” lists, even if many forget the original novel and the powerhouse storyteller behind it.
+To this day, Laura is the film that features prominently on “best of film noir” lists, even if many forget the original novel and the powerhouse storyteller behind it.

-About that film: Caspary was not happy with changes director Otto Preminger instituted for the movie.
-Preminger felt Laura without character, so to repair this he removed most of the character’s professional standing while altering her pragmatic nature.
-Of course, Caspary had modeled Laura after herself which partially explains her ire.
+About that film: Caspary was unhappy with the changes director Otto Preminger instituted for the movie.
+Preminger felt Laura lacked character.
+To fix this, he diminished Laura’s professional standing and altered her pragmatic nature.
+Of course, Caspary had modeled Laura after herself, which partially explains her ire.
 I was amazed to learn that Caspary hated writing mysteries, so if she were going to write one, she’d do so differently, outside the usual formula.
 Michelle Dean of The New Yorker lays out Caspary’s process for seeking inspiration and for creating Laura’s mentor, the arrogant and unlikable Waldo Lydecker:

 But there is another source for the character.
 The writing of “Laura” was a kind of accident, done for money.
 Caspary did not like murder mysteries herself, and she saw in them a structural flaw.
 “The murderer, the most interesting character,” she wrote, “has always to be on the periphery of action lest he give away the secret that can be revealed only in the final pages.”
 If she was going to write one, she decided she needed to do it differently.